serokell/blog-posts/Alex and Happy Part 2/article.md

 \* Instead of shifting or reducing, they will cause a parse error.

-There will be a few more precedences that we will indicate later, but for now, let's continue with this.
+There will be a few more precedences that we will indicate later, but for now, let's continue with what we have.

 Let's test it and see how it goes: